Enovea/s2-geometry-kotlin/README.md

 Go, see https://github.com/golang/geo, and Python, see https://github.com/google/s2geometry/tree/master/src/python

-# Status of the Go Library
+# Status of the Kotlin Library

 This library is principally a port of the
 [C++ S2 library](https://github.com/google/s2geometry), adapting to Kotlin idioms